bbarg/sheets/LanguageReferenceManual.md

 - `block_size` must evenly divide the input array size.

 ##6 Standard Library Functions
+Sheets will provide some simple library functions to assist with array manipulation and standard input output operations.

 ###6.1) Vector Operations
+The number of vector library functions that we provide in Sheets is limited for a purpose; we want to encourage our users to take advantage of how easy it is to write operations related to vectors on their own usinfg `gfunc`s!
+That being said, we also want to help our users out with a few extremely common operations:

 * `reverse()` - performs an in-place reversal of an array
 * `length()` - returns the dimensionality of the array (number of elements)

-// TODO can we build-in reduce/fold operations for summing, computing big conditional expressions
+Note that these functions will be executed on the GPU.

 ###6.2) File I/O
-We will have a relatively simple I/O functions that take string literals or other variables as arguments, and perform print/reads either to/from terminals or to a specified file descriptor.
+Sheets will have a few relatively simple I/O functions that take string literals or other variables as arguments, and perform print/reads either to/from terminals or to a specified file descriptor.
+These functions mirror the behavior of comparable functions in standard C libraries.

-* `open` - opens a file specified by a string, and returns a file descriptor that can be read from or written to.
+* `int open(String)` - opens a file specified by the given path, and returns a file descriptor that can be read from or written to.
-* `print` - write to stdout or other file descriptor.
+* `void print(int, String)` - write the contents of the String buffer specified in the second argument to the file descriptor specified in the first argument.
-* `read` - read from stdin or other file descriptor
+* `void read(int, String)` - read from stdin or another file descriptor, as specified in the first argument, into the String buffer specified in the second argument.
-* `write` - write binary (non null terminated arrays) to a file descriptor

-// TODO can we build-in reduce/fold operations for summing, computing big conditional expressions
+* `int write(int, array)` - write binary (non null terminated arrays), as specified in the second argument, to the file descriptor specified in the first argument, and return the number of bytes successfully written.
+Note that for brevity, we have written 'array' as the second argument in the function signature, which we are using to represent all possible array types.